ejs1011/jspy/README.md

 ## Dependencies
 **JSpy** is operating system independent — it just needs Java 8 or newer.
+Note: this forked version is java 6 compliant, so it will build on java 6 or higher.
+Functionally, it is identical to the great project maintained by the Nokia team.

 ## Building from sources
 We’ll go with IntelliJ for compiling this